Your drums are the foundation of your song. They are what people dance to. Or not dance to, if they are not done well.

 For sounds like this, you might want to nudge them slightly earlier in time so that the perceived attack feels like it is in the correct place/timing.

-A great way to learn drum programming to do an exercise where you copy the groove from one of your favorite records or drum loops.
+A great way to learn to improve your beats is to do an exercise where you copy the groove from one of your favorite records or drum loops.
 Whether you are just starting out, or you want to learn a new genre, this is rhythm programming exercise is super helpful and insightful.

 You can often uncover all sorts of unexpected secrets when you start listening with such detail.
 Things like off-grid timing, intentional note lengths, hit variations, and more.